siratama/PaletteChange/README.md

 * [PaletteChange.zxp](https://raw.github.com/siratama/PaletteChange/master/download/PaletteChange.zxp)

 In the case of Windows, it can save from a right-click.
-[Adobe Extension Manager CC(Free)](http://www.adobe.com/exchange/em_download/) is required in order to install.
+[Extension Manager Command Line tool(ExManCmd)](https://www.adobeexchange.com/resources/28) is required in order to install.

 ## Feature